-Attested: ND Conderco; Condecor at position 144 in the Ravenna Cosmography
+Attested: Conderco in the Notitia Dignitatum; Condecor at position 144 in the Ravenna Cosmography

 Where: Benwell Roman fort on Hadrian's Wall, inside modern Newcastle upon Tyne, at NZ21596477, perched on a hill about 100m above the river.

 Notes: In this area the main Roman road became called Dere Street.
-The fort's garrison troops mentioned by ND came from Asturia, where Celtic speech probably persisted in the hills, but troops of other ethnicities were at the fort earlier in its life.
+The fort's garrison troops mentioned by the Notitia came from Asturia, where Celtic speech probably persisted in the hills, but troops of other ethnicities were at the fort earlier in its life.
 Two epitaphs mentioning Conderci, apparently a personal name, were found near Toulouse and Ancona, neither known for Celtic speech.